Diet = 75% of Progress

 Regardless of your fitness goals, your diet plays an important role in achieving the levels of physical strength, muscle tone, and overall health and fitness you desire.
 And since most of us have specific results in mind, it’s a good idea to spend just as much time and effort working out a targeted diet as working out at the gym.

+For today we will focus on nutrition.
 Here are a few foods that are sure to help you pack on the right kind of pounds.

 You might think that any high-calorie foods will be sufficient when it comes to bulking up, but this is not true.
 Some will add fat as well as muscle, or only fat, and that’s definitely not what you’re looking for.